Askannz/msi-perkeyrgb/README.md

 * `trans <color> <duration>` : Defines a transition.
     * A transition is a shift between two color states.
 Transitions are loaded in the order they are defined.
     * Up to 16 transitions can be registered to a single effect.
+    * Transitions operate in a 'loop' - they will repeat in the defined order indefinitely.
+    * The combined duration of all transitions in the loop cannot be greater then 65535 milliseconds.
+The MSI Control Center only supports up to a 30 second duration, so that is a good rule of thumb to go by.
+        * `color` : The desired color in HTML notation.
+Example : 00ff00
+        * `duration` : The duration of this transition, in milliseconds.

 Lines prefixed with `#` and blank lines are ignored.